TEDxAuckland/tedx-auckland-site/src/collections/_posts/2022-10-24-if-you-build-it-they-will-come-a-conversation-with-vincent-vuillard-about-the-modern-workplace.md

 ---
 _schema: default
-title: >-
-  If you build it, they will come: A conversation with Vincent Vuillard about the modern workplace
+title: 'If you build it, they will come: Vincent Vuillard on the modern workplace'
 image: /uploads/vincent-vuillard-91-9819.jpg
 image_caption: Vincent Vuillard
 image_caption_link: https://tedxauckland.com/people/vincent-vuillard/